Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the financial data reveals notable trends in the company’s debt, shareholders' equity, and debt to equity ratio over the reported periods.
+The financial data reveals several significant trends regarding the company's leverage and equity over the analyzed quarters.

 - Total Debt